Jennifer Baichwal: Career

 After completing her master's at McGill, Baichwal decided to pursue documentary film work as she found that it provided her the right avenue to explore the questions and issues that she had studied in her program.
 Baichwal on her career choice: "I wanted to explore these questions of the human condition, but in a medium that was more lateral and more emotionally accessible than an academic paper."
 She has stated that the documentary "allows you to reflect on ... things that are happening in the real world in a way that is creative".
 Her films often attempt to investigate problems within documentary film form.
 She says: "There has to be some kind of mystery as well - a meta-level problem that the film becomes a response to.
 Our Paul Bowles film is about the impossibility of biography.
 The Holier It Gets is about the perils of confessional work, and The True Meaning of Pictures is about issues of representation.
 Manufactured Landscapes, proceeding from Edward Burtynsky's photographs, is about changing consciousness through witnessing the places we are all responsible for, but normally never get to see."

 Baichwal's production company has produced most of her films, along with other short films and documentaries including The Hockey Nomad and Black Code, the latter of which premiered at the Toronto International Film Festival in 2016.

 Many of her films' subjects are artists of other mediums than film.
 In an interview with the Seventh Art, Baichwal mentions how she is drawn to artists, stating: "There is something about art that can't be paraphrased and just living in the complexity of that world is very rich for me..."

 In 2016, Baichwal was named a member of the Toronto International Film Festival Board of Directors.

 Since their initial collaboration in 1995 and with the exception of Manufactured Landscapes, all of Baichwal's films have been shot by her husband Nick de Pencier.

+In 2025, de Pencier and Baichwal worked with the indie rock band Rheostatics to create a multimedia video presentation for the band's concerts to promote their new album The Great Lakes Suite.